Catherine Wilmers

 For 25 years she played in the London Philharmonic Orchestra, ten of them as sub-principal cellist.
 Rostropovich conducted her trial concert and was invited to make comments!

-Highlights included taking part in recording ‘Lord of the Rings’, Monteverdi’s ‘Ulysses’ at Glyndebourne (solo cello continuo), ‘Porgy and Bess’ with Sir Simon Rattle and giving concerts with top conductors in Japan, China, Singapore, Australia, USA, Mexico and all over Europe.
+LPO highlights included taking part in recording ‘Lord of the Rings’, Monteverdi’s ‘Ulysses’ at Glyndebourne (solo cello continuo), ‘Porgy and Bess’ with Sir Simon Rattle and giving concerts with top conductors in Japan, China, Singapore, Australia, USA, Mexico and all over Europe.
 There was a scary moment when the Orchestra Manager told Catherine Sir Georg Solti wanted to see her in a rehearsal interval.
 It turned out that he wanted her to teach his daughter the cello.

 Catherine was invited to play in the World Orchestra for Peace Prom in 2000, conducted by Valery Gergiev; and let's not forget the Royal Albert Hall concert when she was spotlighted playing a solo with Englebert Humperdinck!

 As a chamber musician she gave the first London performance of Andrjez Panufnik's piano trio at the Wigmore Hall, and her work has included a Brahms series with the pianist Leslie Howard at the Purcell Room and chamber concerts with singers Sarah Walker and Yvonne Kenny at the Wigmore Hall in 1982.
-Daily Telegraph 'Catherine Wilmers caught the evocative, eastern touches in the music' (Berlioz La Captive with Sarah Walker).
+Daily Telegraph 'Catherine Wilmers caught the evocative, eastern touches in the music' (Berlioz La Captive with mezzo soprano Sarah Walker).

 Catherine's CD was broadcast on WNYC Radio, New York's flagship public radio station.